MengXu95/GPDFJSS-MENG/README.md

 4. In the dynamic section, comment/uncomment the desired parameter-file line.
 5. Run the `main` method of `GPMain`.

-You can replace the parameter file with any method listed in the table above.
+You can replace the parameter file with a method listed in the method-to-paper table below.
+To reproduce the EvoSpeak paper, select the OfflineEvoSpeak params and supply a prepared TXT population; selecting OnlineEvoSpeak instead invokes the post-acceptance API workflow.

 ---